deve-sh/Tranquil/Setup Instructions.md

 REPO_GITHUB_CLONE_PATH
 ```

-- To make the EC2 SSH Work, create a ssh-key.js file and add the contents in the following format:
+- To make the EC2 SSH Work, create a ssh-key.js file and add the contents in the following format (You can obviously pickup the Key from Environment Variables as well):

 ```javascript
 const sshKey = `-----BEGIN RSA PRIVATE KEY-----